 If you want to improve your health and fertility or you are pregnant then it is advised to avoid white flour and its products.
 You can use:

-2- Soy flour is other alternative which is a combination of protein, vitamin D, iron, calcium, zinc, manganese, B vitamins folate and vitamin K. Replacing regular Atta (wheat) with it will also improve the flavor and texture.
+2- Soy flour is another alternative which is a combination of protein, vitamin D, iron, calcium, zinc, manganese, B vitamins folate and vitamin K. Replacing regular Atta (wheat) with it will also improve the flavor and texture.
+(8) (9)

 3- Bajra flour is denser in energy and is used in winters.
 It is packed with amino acids and antioxidants.
-It is beneficial for regulating blood sugar levels, blood pressure and heart related concerns.
+It is beneficial for regulating blood sugar levels, blood pressure, and heart-related concerns.
+(10)

 Other alternatives are jowar flour and quinoa flour.